Found 50 - 60 results of 90 programs matching keyword "mapping the sea floor activity"

+Watch as the best teachers on the planet battle it out for the title of Iron Science Teacher.
+In this zany competition teachers will have ten minutes to create a science activity.
+This week’s “secret” ingredient: CD cases!
+After a week of analyzing the data from the Huygens probe, do scientists think of Titan differently?
+What were the unexpected findings?
+Which hypotheses were wrong?
+Which were correct?
+Join us as we talk to mission scientists at NASA's Jet Propulsion Laboratory and get the latest on this enigmatic moon.
 Watch as Exploratorium staff and local teachers compete for the title of Iron Science Teacher.
 Each contestant has 10 minutes to make a science lesson out of a science ingredient.
 This is a Halloween edition of Iron Science Teacher, and today's secret ingredient is: Bones!
 Paul Doherty and Ron Hipschman discuss the clouds and atmosphere of Saturn.
 Learn how to make a cloud in your kitchen or an atmosphere in a soda bottle!
 Watch as the best teachers on the planet battle it out for the title of Iron Science Teacher.
 In this zany competition teachers will have ten minutes to create a science activity.
 Tee off with this week’s “secret” ingredient-pet supplies!
 Dr. Paul Doherty and Dr. Eric Weygren discuss the most intriguing moon in the Solar System, Titan.
 Titan is veiled in a mysterious, dense, foggy atmosphere.
 Join Exploratorium scientist Dr. Paul Doherty and Dr. Eric Wegryn as they discuss the rings of Saturn and show new images from Cassini.
 Look at new images from the moon Phoebe with Exploratorium scientist Dr. Paul Doherty and Dr. Eric Wegryn of Cassini’s VIMS project.
 The Live @ cast and crew take a journey to our Nation's Capitol for a special politically-charged edition of Iron Science Teacher.
 The competitors must create a math or science activity that is politically correct and leaves no child behind.
 Meet Breea Govenar, a biologist at Penn State University, as she speaks to us from aboard a research vessel from Wood's Hole Oceanographic Institute.
 She'll discuss life near deep-sea thermal vents in the Pacific Ocean.
 The Webcast also includes Dr. Alissa Arp, a biologist from San Francisco State University studying the tube worms that live around these very hot marine spots.
-Watch as Exploratorium staff and local teachers compete for the title of Iron Science Teacher.
-Each contestant has 10 minutes to make a science lesson out of a secret ingredient.
-In this special Halloween edition, today's secret ingredient is: Plastic Bags!
-Our team of middle school students from the Aim High program investigates new technologies that use our unique physical traits as tools for identification.
-The Whirl Reports looks at fingerprints.